Atlantic Basin

 The sweet story from the Atlantic Docks, reprinted in full below, ran in the Towanda, Pennsylvania's Bradford Reporter, on December 22, 1864.
 This good natured human interest story, with little doubt copied from another newspaper, is notable in part,…

 Grain elevators once towered in Atlantic Basin, as can be seen in the etching published in Harper's Magazine in 1871.
-They were used to transfer grain from ship to warehouse or ship to ship.
-They frequently unloaded the canal boats that…
+They transfered grain from ship to warehouse or ship to ship, and stored grain withing themselves.
+Canal boats traveled down the…

 The Atlantic Basin was the home to hundreds of Erie Canal boats during the winter months.
 Families, including children, lived on the the boats, tending their floating homes, until the ice melted and they could begin shipping produce again.